TiCaLiBrO/Trillidium/README.md

 A special case:

-If you use `hard` + `const`, you get a literal value that is treated as a variable.
+If you use `hard` + `constant`, you get a literal value that is treated as a variable.

-    hard const rat32 PI = 3.1415
+    hard constant rational32 PI = 3.1415
 Here, the value of pi is stored in your program at compile time.
 It's very similar to `#define` in C.

 # 3. Types
-Different data types are used best for different tasks.
+Different data types are best for different tasks.
-Trillia has four numeric types: `nat`, `int`, `rat`, and `float`.
+Trillia has four numeric types: `natural`, `integer`, `rational`, and `float`.
 All of these are suffixed by the number of bits used to represent them.
 For example, natX is most often in the forms `nat`, `nat8`, `nat16`, `nat32`, and `nat64`.

 ## 3.1 Numerics

-Natural numbers `nat` are what most other languages call `unsigned integer`.
-The `nat` type is the most basic form of numeric data type.
+`natural` numbers are what most other languages call `unsigned integer`.
+The `natural` type is the most basic form of numeric data type.

-Integers `int` allow negative numbers to be represented.
+`integer`s allow negative numbers to be represented.

-Rational numbers `rat` are actually an array of two numbers, a divisor and denomonator, that exist as a reduced fraction in memory.
+`rational` numbers are actually an array of two numbers, a divisor and a denominator, that exist as a reduced fraction in memory.
 The size represents the size of both elements in the array.
 The rational type is preferred over floating point where precision is more valuable than speed.

+////////////XXXXX////////////
 Floating point numbers `float` are exactly the same as floats usually are in other languages.

 Next up is the Scalar type `scal`, which is also notated in bits.